-Currently, I am participating in the genealogy challenge #52 Ancestors in 52 Weeks.
-This prompts me to write weekly stories about my researched ancestors, for family interest and future reference.
-I am hoping to share family history with other related descendants or anyone else interested.
+I completed Amy Johnson Crow's genealogy challenge #52 Ancestors in 52 Weeks in 2018 and am continuing on for the challenge in 2019.
+This prompts me to write weekly stories about my researched ancestors, for family interest and future reference, as well as things related .
+I am hoping to share family history with other family descendants or anyone else interested.

-I would love to hear from anyone who can fill in any gaps or add colour to our family tapestry.
+I would love to hear from those who can fill in any gaps or add colour to our family tapestry.